top of page

 When our department's primary goal of maintaining stable operations is being met, we often have some downtime.

-I use this time to work on research, development, and testing to improve overall operational efficiency.
-Even though I had no prior experience in IT, I'm now learned to create macros and programs that are actually used in our daily work.
+I use this time to focus on research, development, and testing aimed at improving overall operational efficiency.
+Although I had no prior IT experience, I have since learned to create macros and programs that are now used in our daily work.

-Because the work in the Operation Solution Department often involves high-stakes tasks where mistakes can have significant consequences and recovery is difficult, it's essential to proceed with great care.
-One of our core rules is that all tasks must be handled by at least two team members, ensuring accuracy and accountability.
+Because the work in the Operational Solution Department often involves high-stakes tasks where mistakes can have serious consequences and recovery can be difficult, it's essential to proceed with great care.
+One of our core rules is that all tasks must be handled by at least two team members to ensure accuracy and accountability.

-This also means we have a very supportive environment whenever I take on something new, I can always consult with colleagues and get feedback or confirmation.
+This approach also creates a very supportive environment.
+Whenever I take on something new, I can consult with colleagues and receive feedback or confirmation.

 What do you find most rewarding about your job?

 Our primary responsibility is to ensure that systems continue to run smoothly without any issues.
-Because of this, our work doesn't always stand out externally after all when nothing goes wrong, it often goes unnoticed.
-But in our field, hearing "nothing happened" from a client is actually the highest form of praise.
+Because of this, our work doesn't always stand out externally, after all when nothing goes wrong, it often goes unnoticed.
+However, in our field, hearing "nothing happened" from a client is actually the highest form of praise.

 It's especially rewarding when the research and improvements we pursue behind the scenes prove useful in unexpected situations.
-For me, the challenge and satisfaction lies in the trial and error required to create an environment where, ideally, nothing ever happens from the client's perspective.
+For me, the challenge and satisfaction lies in the trial and error involved in creating an environment where, ideally, nothing ever happens from the client's perspective.

-Another rewarding aspect is the supportive environment of our department, where I'm encouraged to take initiative and pursue projects that align with my personal interests like developing macros.
-This kind of trust and autonomy has made my work deeply fulfilling.
+Another rewarding aspect is the supportive environment within our department, where I'm encouraged to take initiative and pursue projects that align with my personal interests, such as developing macros.
+This level of trust and autonomy has made my work deeply fulfilling.

 What's more, this culture of empowerment isn't limited by tenure.
-Even team members who joined just a few months ago are already leveraging their strengths and contributing meaningfully.
+Even team members who joined just a few months ago are already leveraging their strengths and making meaningful contributions.

 How do you plan to approach your work in the future?

 Just three years ago, I had no background in IT.
 Today, my goal is to grow into a fully recognized IT engineer.
-While there is still so much to learn, I feel fortunate to be in a department with supportive managers and a work environment that encourage me to take on new challenges.
+While there is still much for me to learn, I feel fortunate to work in a department with supportive managers and an environment that encourages me to take on new challenges.

-Looking ahead, I hope to pass on the knowledge and guidance I've received from what efforts helped me grow, to what I've learned is truly important to newer team members who are just starting their journey.
+Looking ahead, I hope to pass on the knowledge and guidance I've received, sharing what helped me grow, and what I've learned is truly important, with newer team members who are just beginning their journey.

-Having started with no experience myself, I believe that the culture of the Operation Solution Department where people are trusted to take on challenges from day one, has been a key factor in developing my own sense of loyalty and belonging to the company.
+Having started with no experience myself, I believe the culture of the Operational Solution Department, where people are trusted to take on challenges from day one, has been a key factor in fostering my own sense of loyalty and belonging to the company.

-If I can transform what I have learned through this growth process into structured training and educational practices, I believe it could lead to more consistent new graduate recruitment, strengthen the company, and help shape a positive and sustainable company culture.
+If I can transform what I have learned through this growth process into structured training and educational practices, I believe it will lead to more consistent development of new graduates, strengthen the company as a whole, and help build a positive and sustainable company culture.

 You're also interested in training others.
 How do you approach teaching people with no prior IT experience?

-First, I start by explaining the specific tasks involved in the job clearly and simply.
+First, I begin by explaining the specific tasks involved in the job as clearly and simply as possible.

-At the same time, I always let them know "It's okay to ask the same question as many times as you need."
-Even if a question sounds the same, the context or the learner's understanding might be different each time.
-I believe this approach also applies to how we communicate with clients.
+At the same time, I always make it clear that it's okay to ask the same question as many times as needed.
+Even if a question sounds repetitive, the context or the learner's level of understanding may be different each time.
+I believe this mindset is also essential in how we communicate with clients.

-One thing I'm especially mindful of is providing clear explanations with reasoning when answering questions.
-For example, I don't just say what to do, I explain why it should be done that way, and what the reasoning is behind it.
+One thing I'm particularly mindful of is providing clear explanations that include the reasoning behind my answers.
+Rather than just explaining what to do, I focus on why it should be done that way and the logic behind it.
 When people understand the why, a simple "task" becomes meaningful "work."

-I believe that nurturing curiosity and deeper understanding helps people discover the value and satisfaction in their roles.
-My goal is to become like a GPS navigator, someone who supports others in developing their own independent and self-driven mindset.
+I believe that nurturing curiosity and deeper understanding helps people find value and satisfaction in their roles.
+My goal is to act like a GPS navigator, supporting others as they develop an independent, self-driven mindset.

 Like a car navigation system?